By James Bow, revised by Robert Lubinski

-Gloucester car 5069 leads a four car train into Davisville Station during the early days of the Yonge subway.
+Gloucester subway car #5069 leads a four car train southbound into Davisville Station during the early days of the Yonge subway.
 Photo by Julian Bernard, donated from the collection of Curt Frey.

 Gloucester train led by car 5092 rests indoors at the carhouse.
 Photo donated from the collection of Brad O'Brien.